CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 What do clinical studies say about CBD for ADHD?

-The body of clinical research on CBD for ADHD is sparse.
-The flagship randomized trial was Cooper 2017: 30 adults with ADHD received Sativex (nabiximols, THC:CBD 1:1) or placebo for 6 weeks.
-The primary outcome (CAARS scale) did not reach statistical significance, but a secondary analysis showed nominal improvements in impulsivity and cognitive function (European Neuropsychopharmacology, 2017).
-This is an important point of reference, not proof of effectiveness.
+The body of clinical research on CBD in ADHD is modest.
+The flagship randomized study is Cooper 2017: 30 adults with ADHD received Sativex (nabiximols, THC:CBD 1:1) or placebo for 6 weeks.
+The primary outcome (CAARS scale) did not reach statistical significance, but secondary analysis showed a nominal improvement in impulsivity and cognitive functions (European Neuropsychopharmacology, 2017).
+This is an important reference point, not proof of efficacy.

 A 2024 systematic review by Stueber and Cuttler examined existing data on cannabinoids and ADHD.
 The authors concluded that the evidence was "preliminary and insufficient to support clinical recommendations."
 They also indicated that CBD may have potential for comorbid symptoms of anxiety and sleep disturbances, which affect a significant proportion of ADHD patients (Frontiers in Psychiatry, 2024).

 Where is the data for CBD alone without THC?
-The situation is even more challenging.
-No large RCTs have tested isolated CBD for ADHD.
-Only anecdotal reports and observational studies exist, where adults with ADHD reported subjective improvements in concentration and sleep after 4–8 weeks of supplementing with 25–100 mg of CBD daily.
+Here the situation is even more difficult.
+No large RCT has tested isolated CBD in ADHD.
+Only anecdotal reports and observational studies are available, where adults with ADHD reported subjective improvements in concentration and sleep after 4-8 weeks of supplementation with 25-100 mg of CBD daily.

 What do survey data and patient registries show?

-Mitelpunkt 2019 conducted an analysis of the rdr.reddit forum r/ADHD and identified 401 posts about medical marijuana use.
+Mitelpunkt 2019 conducted an analysis of the forum rdr.reddit r/ADHD and identified 401 posts about the use of medical marijuana.
 Most described improvements in impulsivity and hyperactivity.
-However, the analysis was observational, unblinded, and dominated by people using THC + CBD, not CBD alone (PMC, PLOS One, 2017).
+However, the analysis was observational, unblinded, dominated by individuals using THC + CBD, not CBD alone (PMC, PLOS One, 2017).

 Hergenrather 2020, in the context of the Society of Cannabis Clinicians patient registry, noted that adults with ADHD who used CBD dominant (CBD:THC >20:1) most frequently reported improved sleep (67%), reduced anxiety (58%), and better emotional control (43%).
 Improved concentration itself was not reported as frequently (35%) (Project CBD, 2020).